-Levels of Service Measures Current performance (2017/18) Target 2019/20 Data source Council provides a museum service which Number of exhibitions held 9 exhibitions were held 6 Council records reflects Community needs Number of historical articles produced 8 10 historical articles were produced.
-10 Council records Number of objects accessioned to the museum collection per annum 201 objects were accessioned for the year 200 Council records Council provides a museum service which Community satisfaction with the Museum N/A 65% NRB survey (every 3 reflects Community needs User satisfaction with the Museum N/A 95% years)
+Levels of Service Measures Current performance (2018/19) Target 2020/21 Data source Council provides a museum service which reflects Community Number of exhibitions held 6 exhibitions were held 6 Council records needs Number of historical articles produced 10 historical articles were produced.
+10 Council records Number of objects accessioned to the museum collection per annum 157 objects were accessioned for the year 200 Council records Council provides a museum service which Community satisfaction with the Museum N/A N/A NRB survey reflects Community needs User satisfaction with the Museum N/A N/A (every 3 years)

-7 Those who have used library services in the past two years.
+Those who have used library services in the past two years.

-8Historical articles include a mix of oral histories, exhibition booklets and special event DVDs.
+&lt;sup>8Historical articles include a mix of oral histories, exhibition booklets and special event DVDs.